 The rest is history.

 By the mid-1950s, Desert boots were en mode.
-Favoured by a vast array of subcultures, and worn by everyone from folk singers to Beat poets, who preached freedom and individuality in the post-war years.
+Favored by a vast array of subcultures and worn by everyone from folk singers to Beat poets, who preached freedom and individuality in the post-war years.

 OK, so what is a Desert boot?

-Typically characterised by having a suede upper, and a crepe-sole, Desert boots stop at the ankle and have lace ties.
-It’s the conjunction of utilitarianism and unfussy, yet stylish aesthetic that gives these boots their timeless, iconic status.
+Typically characterized by having a suede upper and a crepe sole, Desert boots stop at the ankle and have lace ties.
+It’s the conjunction of utilitarianism and unfussy yet stylish aesthetic that gives these boots their timeless, iconic status.